-If we are being honest, our first topic might not actually fit the definition of “news” as it is a few days old now.
+If we are being honest, our first topic might not actually fit the definition of “news” as it is a few days old at time of publishing.
+Who knows how old when you read it.
 We are talking about the Chinese and European Union bilateral investment agreement that will expand European companies access to China’s economy.

 This has been a work in progress for many years now with a deadline set for agreement at 31st December 2020.
 So, true to the dramatic precedent set by the Brexit negotiations it was, magically, at the last hour that China, France, and Germany inked the agreement on behalf of the EU.